ahatoum/CRISPR-Cas10-Protospacer-Selector/Readme.txt

 Instructions to Run the Code:

 Download and place the two files (MainScript.py, GNfunctions.py) in the same directory.
-Edit the MainScript.py with your tag and genome sequence (variable gene).
+Edit the MainScript.py with your tag and genome sequence (both in  5’-3’ direction).
 When the code runs, it creates a “Results.txt” file in the same directory that presents the tabulated results.
-Columns are as follows: Protospacer Coordinate (beginning in 5’ direction), Protospacer, Antitag, Spacer.
+Columns are as follows: Protospacer Coordinate (beginning in 5’ direction), Protospacer Sequence, Antitag Sequence, Spacer Sequence.

 Code Description: